Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Abstract

 \section{Abstract}

-Parametric feature-based reward models are widely employed by algorithms for decision making settings such as bandits and contextual bandits.
-The typical assumption under which they are analysed is realizability, i.e., that the true rewards of actions are perfectly explained by some parametric model in the class.
-We are, however, interested in the situation where the true rewards are (potentially significantly) misspecified with respect to the model class.
-For parameterized bandits and contextual bandits, we identify sufficient conditions, depending on the problem instance and model class, under which classic algorithms such as $\epsilon$-greedy and LinUCB enjoy sublinear (in the time horizon) regret guarantees under even grossly misspecified rewards.
-This is in contrast to existing worst-case results for misspecified bandits which show regret bounds that scale linearly with time, and shows that there can be a nontrivially large set of bandit instances that are robust to misspecification.
+Parametric, feature-based reward models are employed by a variety of algorithms in decision-making settings such as bandits and Markov decision processes (MDPs).
+The typical assumption under which the algorithms are analysed is realizability, i.e., that the true values of actions are perfectly explained by some parametric model in the class.
+We are, however, interested in the situation where the true values are (significantly) misspecified with respect to the model class.
+For parameterized bandits, contextual bandits and MDPs, we identify structural conditions, depending on the problem instance and model class, under which basic algorithms such as $\epsilon$-greedy, LinUCB and fitted Q-learning provably learn optimal policies under even highly misspecified models.
+This is in contrast to existing worst-case results for, say misspecified bandits, which show regret bounds that scale linearly with time, and shows that there can be a nontrivially large set of bandit instances that are robust to misspecification.